top of page

 Life Chronicler Logo.png

-If you read my Salt Lake City blog you know there was something that happened while I was there about which I commented that I would address in the Casper blog.
+If you read my Salt Lake City blog, you know something happened while I was there, which I stated I would address in the Casper blog.
 Well, here goes.

 I left my pants in Salt Lake City.

 Yes, you read that correctly.
-I travel with three pair of pants and upon my arrival in Casper, I found out that the pair I had on was it.
-I also left a hoodie and pull over sweat shirt in the dryer of my Airbnb host.
+I travel with three pairs of pants, and upon my arrival in Casper, I found out that the pair I had on was it.
+I also left a hoodie and pullover sweatshirt in my Airbnb host’s dryer.
 Oops.

-My SLC host, an electrical engineer originally from Kuwait, sent the clothes to my next stop, Billings, MT, by UPS and I simply sent her the money via Zelle.
+My SLC host, an electrical engineer from Kuwait, sent the clothes to my next stop, Billings, MT, by UPS, and I sent her the money via Zelle.
 But my adventure that will be known as “The Casper Escapade” did not stop there.

-On my 100-mile drive from Casper to Riverton and the Wind River Reservation area to interview a prominent Northern Arapaho Tribal Elder, the engine light came on and the car went into “limp” mode.
-That simply means that the engine cannot go over 2000 RPM thus taking away good acceleration.
-Since I was in the middle of nowhere, I decided to continue on.
-I arrived and completed my interview with Ben Ridgley who then took me to an auto shop.
+On my 100-mile drive from Casper to Riverton and the Wind River Reservation area to interview a prominent Northern Arapaho Tribal Elder, the engine light came on, and the car went into “limp” mode.
+That means the engine cannot go over 2000 RPM, thus taking away good acceleration.
+Since I was in the middle of nowhere, I decided to press on.
+What choice did I have?
+I arrived and completed my interview with Ben Ridgley, who then took me to an auto shop.
 They could not help for about a week.
-The technician was nice enough to give me the names of three competitors.
+The technician was kind enough to give me the names of three competitors.
 Two weeks, two weeks, and five days.
 I took the five days one.
-Luckily for me, they (Gunner’s Automotive Center - thanks Raenell and Chuck) actually took a look at my car the next morning.
-They cleared the error taking it out of limp mode and told me it was unlikely a serious problem but to visit a Hyundai dealership ASAP.
+Luckily for me, they (Gunner’s Automotive Center - thanks, Raenell and Chuck) took a look at my car the following day.
+They cleared the error, taking it out of limp mode, and told me it was unlikely a severe problem but to visit a Hyundai dealership ASAP.
 Well, that was in my next town of Billings, Montana.

-My Airbnb host must have felt sorry for me because she made a wonderful eggplant parmigiana for us on my last night in Casper.
+My Airbnb host must have felt sorry for me because she made a remarkable eggplant parmigiana for us on my last night in Casper.
 It was terrific.

 To top it all off, it rained almost my entire time in Casper.
 Fitting.
-But I did get to interview a Native American leader and, with luck, I will get a chance to interview Lynnette Grey Bull to whom Ben recommended me.
-She is a nationally known activist and ran for congress in 2022.
+But I did get to interview a Native American leader and, with luck, I will get to interview Lynnette Grey Bull, to whom Ben recommended me.
+She is a nationally known activist and ran for Congress in 2020 and 2022.
 I hope it happens.

 bottom of page